Kinovarobotics/kinova-ros/README.md

 # Kinova-ROS

-The `kinova-ros` stack provides a ROS interface for the Kinova Robotics JACO, JACO2 and MICO robotic manipulator arms, and it is built to support further kinova products as well.
+The `kinova-ros` stack provides a ROS interface for the Kinova Robotics JACO, JACO2 and MICO robotic manipulator arms.
 Besides wide support of Kinova products, there are many bug fixes, improvements and new features as well.
 The stack is developed above the Kinova C++ API functions, which communicate with the DSP inside robot base.

-## Supported versions
-The recommended configuration is ROS Indigo with 64 bit Ubuntu 14.04.

-The package may work with other configurations as well, but it has only been tested for the one recommended above.

 ## Gazebo
 #### New in release 1.2.0